hanshen95/hanshen95.github.io/_pages/about.md

 ## News and highlights
 * [Dec.
-2024] Dec 2024: Our extended study of the ICML 2023 paper on the penalty-based bilevel optimization methods has been accepted to <b>Mathematical Programming</b>!
+2024] Our extended study of the ICML 2023 paper on the penalty-based bilevel optimization methods has been accepted to <b>Mathematical Programming</b>!
   * [On Penalty-based Bilevel Gradient Descent Method](https://arxiv.org/abs/2302.05185) (final version is coming)
 * [Oct.
 2024] New paper on LLM post-training via bilevel/bi-objective optimization:
   * [SEAL: Safety-enhanced Aligned LLM Fine-tuning via Bilevel Data Selection](https://arxiv.org/abs/2410.07471)
   * [Mitigating Forgetting in LLM Supervised Fine-Tuning and Preference Learning](https://arxiv.org/abs/2410.15483)